cx-language/vscode-cx/README.md

 ## Installation

-Simply use the VSCode "install extensions" command and search for `delta`.
+Use the VS Code "install extensions" command and search for `cx`.

 Alternatively, you can download the `.vsix` file from Releases, and run